DataDog/documentation/content/en/real_user_monitoring/data_collected/long_task.md

   text: "Datadog Standard Attributes"
 ---

 [Long tasks][1] are tasks that block the main thread for 50 milliseconds or more.
-They cause high input latency and delayed time to interactive for instance.
-Understand what causes these long tasks in your browser performance profiler.
+They may cause high input latency, delayed time to interaction, etc. Understand what causes these long tasks in your browser performance profiler.

 ## Measure Collected